 Step 3: Launch to customers once trust is earned

-Once the AI consistently answers correctly—and knows when to escalate—you roll it out to customers as:
+Once the AI consistently answers correctly—and knows when to escalate—you roll it out to customers as:- a website assistant

 - an in-app helper